All Articles/

 Romex's new Tyler / East Texas Pest Intelligence Hub combines real FieldRoutes treatment data with research from Texas A&M AgriLife Extension, the CDC, and the EPA — so you can see what's happening with pests in the Tyler metro.

-That's why we built the Tyler / East Texas Pest Intelligence Hub.
+That’s why we built the Tyler / East Texas Pest Intelligence Hub, a comprehensive resource designed to provide real-time insights into pest trends and help homeowners stay ahead of infestations.

 Real Data from East Texas Treatments

-1. FieldRoutes Treatment Records: Every number comes from Romex Pest Control's service platform — treatments across Tyler, Longview, Jacksonville, Whitehouse, Lindale, and the surrounding communities.
+1. FieldRoutes Treatment Records: This data comes directly from Romex Pest Control’s service platform, which tracks treatments across Tyler, Longview, Jacksonville, Whitehouse, Lindale, and surrounding communities.
+These records provide a clear picture of pest activity trends in the region.

-2. Authoritative Research: Health risks and seasonal predictions from Texas A&M AgriLife Extension, the CDC, the EPA, and the NPMA Bug Barometer® forecast.
+2. Authoritative Research: We incorporate health risks and seasonal predictions from trusted sources, including Texas A&M AgriLife Extension, the CDC, the EPA, and the NPMA Bug Barometer® forecast.

 What Makes East Texas Pest Pressure Unique